cekit/cekit/docs/overrides.rst

 Mapping nodes
 ^^^^^^^^^^^^^
 Mappings are merged via *name* key.
-If Cekit is overriding an mapping or array of mappings it tries to find a **name** key in mapping and use and identification of mapping.
+If CEKit is overriding an mapping or array of mappings it tries to find a **name** key in mapping and use and identification of mapping.
 If two **name** keys matches, all keys of the mapping are updated.

 **Example**: Updating mapping node: